 - Endosperm: This is the starchy center of the grain, which contains carbohydrates, protein, and a small amount of oil.
 Most simple white flours contain only this portion of the grain.

-- Brain: The outer husk of the grain, known as bran, adds texture, color, and fiber to flour.
+- Bran: The outer husk of the grain, known as bran, adds texture, color, and fiber to flour.
 Bran gives whole grain flours their characteristic brown color and rough texture.

 - Germ: The germ is the reproductive epicenter of the grain and is a concentrated source of nutrients.
 Flour that retains the germ during the milling process will contain more vitamins, minerals, and fiber.